The developments in version 3.4 of FizziQ are as follows:

-Improvements on protocol management with the ability to automatically create beautiful PDF worksheets including the QR code or reading text files
+Improvements on protocol management with the possibility of automatically creating beautiful PDF worksheets including the QR code or reading text files

 Improvements on the synthesizer and new sounds in the sound library (tuning forks, white noise) for new experiences

-Added luminance.
+Adding luminance.
 Using the camera to calculate the luminance.
 The luminance is proportional to the light intensity but, unlike the illumination measurement, does not take into account the surface of the light source.
-It is the visual feeling of light intensity.
+It is the visual feeling of the light intensity.

 FizziQ calculates the relative luminance, i.e. the luminance compared to a reference.
 The luminance is calculated as the average of the red, green and blue components detected by the smartphone camera over the entire image and referred to the calibration value.
 Calibration is necessary because smartphones constantly adjust the image capture parameters so that the image is the best possible, Calibration allows you to fix the image acquisition parameters and therefore to be able to compare the luminance that you observe relative to the initial luminance.

 Two types of luminance are calculated, the local luminance and the global luminance .
 Global Luminance calculates the average luminance of all pixels in the image captured by the camera.
 The local luminance calculates the value on the central pixels of the image.
 The measurement is updated at a frequency of approximately 10 Hz, available on iOS and Android.